emmalt3/emmalt3/README.md

 # About Me

-I am an intermediate programmer focused on building efficient and reliable **command-line applications**.
+I am a developer focused on building efficient and reliable **command-line applications**.
 My primary languages are **C, C++, and Rust**, with a strong emphasis on **performance, system programming, and low-level development**.

 ---